domsson/twircclient/README.md

 #define CHAN "#your-channel-here"
 ```

-6. Compile the bot and/or client:
+6. Compile the bot and/or client and/or dumper:

 ```
 chmod +x build-bot
 chmod +x build-client
+chmod +x build-dump
 ./build-bot
 ./build-client
+./build-dump
 ```

-8. Run the bot and/or client:
+8. Run the bot and/or client and/or dumper:

 ```
 ./bin/bot
 ./bin/client
+./bin/dump
 ```